mastodon/documentation/content/en/admin/optional/tor.md

 ## Gotchas {#gotchas}

 There are a few things you will need to understand.

-Certain redirects will push your users to HTTPS.
+- As mentioned earlier, certain URLs in the Mastodon frontend will force your users to a HTTPS URL.
 They will have to manually replace the URL with HTTP to continue.

-Various resources, such as images, will still be offered through your regular non-Tor domain.
-How much of a problem this is will depend on your users' level of caution.
+- Various resources, such as images, will **still** be offered through your regular clearnet domain.
+This could possibly be a problem, depending on how cautious your users want, try or need to be.